axeltanxl/axeltan.com/pages/about.md

 - **Docker** 🚢
 - **Kubernetes** ☸️
 - **Terraform** 🇹

+I have been volunteering on a weekly basis with [Touch Young Arrows](https://www.touch.org.sg/about-touch/our-services/touch-young-arrows-homepage) 💘 since January 2021, providing mentoring programmes for underprivileged children.
+During the weekly mentoring sessions, we provide English and Mathematics tuition to the children, followed by a session of Values Driven Activity (VDA), in which we inculcate in them values that will help them grow and develop.

 When I feel like taking a break, I like to immerse myself in sports, be it playing or watching football ⚽.
 I also enjoy browsing through Reddit.